dartmouth-cs98/hack-a-thing-21f-1-achoudhari/README.md

 I decided to build a small video chatting app that used `Simple Peer` to establish connections between two users of the app and enable video and voice communication in a simple chatting interface.
 In addition to video chatting functionality, the app also notifies a user when they are being called and allows a user to pick up, hang up, and end a call.

-The pictures below demonstrate me calling myself because this app is not deployed anywhere so I am the person with a laptop that can connect to my own localhost.
+The pictures below demonstrate me calling myself because this app is not deployed anywhere so I am the only person with a laptop that can connect to my own localhost.
 However, if the app were deployed as well as the backend socket connection funcionality, anyone would be able to call anyone else.

 ![](./images/basic.png)
 This shows the base app before you call anyone.